avilches/mcp-qiskit/README.md

 ## About

-This project connects quantum computing capabilities to LLMs through a simple MCP interface.
-Built with Qiskit, it lets you create and run quantum circuits from natural language instructions.
+This project bridges quantum computing with large language models through a Model Context Protocol (MCP) interface.
+Built on Qiskit, it lets Claude and other MCP-compatible LLMs create and run quantum circuits based on natural language instructions.

+Users can describe quantum operations in plain English, and the system handles the translation to OpenQASM code, executes it on IBM Quantum simulators or real hardware, and returns measurement results - all without writing a single line of Qiskit code.

+Perfect for quantum exploration without the steep learning curve of quantum programming.

 Check out the demo video below to see how it works [![Demo](https://img.youtube.com/vi/xLTrt35LbS0/hqdefault.jpg)](https://www.youtube.com/watch?v=xLTrt35LbS0)